FarhanAliRaza/svelte-simple-forms/README.md

 # Svelte Simple Forms
-This is a simple package for form validation on client side.Still under active development.
+This is a simple package for client side form validation for svelte and sveltekit without schemas.
+It has simple syntax for setting up validators for your fields

 ## Usage